 That’s quite a bit to be getting on with, but we’re only dealing with the stag weekend, and really this comes down to making sure everyone’s invited (talk to the groom to agree on a guest list), everyone’s paid up, all activities are booked, and everyone knows what to do on the day.

 How To Decide The Rules

 If you want a stag weekend in Brighton to go with a swing, then it’s important to have some rules and indeed some forfeits (or dares) that people have to do if they infringe the rules.
 The good news?
 There are plenty of rule sets around, and this is one you’re free to use:

 - Whatever happens on a stag weekend stays on a stag weekend.
 Seriously, boys will be boys and it’s best just to agree on a code of omerta to cover all eventualities.

 - Cheating is not a good idea.
 The best man is supposed to stand in front of the groom if things look like they’re going too far – starting a marriage on a night of cheating is a bad idea.

-- No soldier left behind.
-If someone passes out or can’t hack it, make sure they get home safe before continuing with the night.
+- No soldier was left behind.
+If someone passes out or can’t hack it, ensure they get home safely before continuing with the night.

 - No photos.
 It can hardly stay on the stag weekend with photographic evidence, can it?
 Rule breakers have to hand over their phone to the best man and be made to wander home in just their pants once the nightclub has closed.